Freeway (band): History

-On september 30 2018 .we have celebrated our 50 years anniversary in Amersfoort, the city, where Freeway was founded with Dick Visser and Roy Driessen, where we have played several songs from the beginning.
+On 30 September 2018: We have celebrated our 50 years anniversary in Amersfoort, the city where Freeway was founded with Dick Visser and Roy Driessen, where we have played several songs from the beginning.
 As a gift for the audience and Freeway, one of the drummers, had a performance of the Band "Queens&Ko" with Queens Liz and Herma as Queens.
 In Holland a "King" is called "Koning" and the name of the drummer was "KO"(ning).
 Still there where people who asked for a next performance of Freeway.